-The deemed-to-comply standards in this instance for outbuildings as outlined in the R-Codes are that outbuildings collectively do not exceed 60m2 in area.
-There is an existing outbuilding on the subject lot with an area of approximately 42.8m2 and when collated with the proposed outbuilding the total area of outbuilding on the subject site equates to approximately 89.2m2.
+The deemed-to-comply standards in this instance for outbuildings as outlined in the R-Codes are that outbuildings collectively do not exceed 60 square metres in area.
+There is an existing outbuilding on the subject lot with an area of approximately 42.8 square metres and when collated with the proposed outbuilding the total area of outbuilding on the subject site equates to approximately 89.2 square metres.

-Concerns were raised during the community consultation process in relation to the intended use of the outbuilding for commercial/industrial purposes and safety issues that will arise from additional vehicles utilising the ROW.
-A condition has been recommended to ensure the use of the outbuilding accords with the definition as provided within the State Government's R-Codes, addressing concerns about the use of the outbuilding.
+There was concern over safety issues which may arise from additional vehicles utilising the ROW.
 The access to the outbuilding from the ROW has been assessed by the City's development engineers and is considered safe and acceptable as the ROW increases in width where there is a change in alignment which provides for a slow speed environment to enable safe access and egress.
 A condition regarding sightlines has been recommended to ensure that there is no visual obstruction to manoeuvring.

 Additional concern over a loss to the general residential amenity of the area were raised.
+Amended plans to facilitate a reduction in wall height were submitted by the applicant shortly after the close of the consultation period in response to some of the concerns raised by the adjoining landowners.
 There is an existing metal fence to the subject site along the ROW measuring 2.1 metres in height (including the existing retaining).
-The outbuilding occupies only a portion of the rear boundary, for which 800mm will be visible above the fence line.
+The outbuilding occupies only a portion of the rear boundary, for which 600mm will be visible above the fence line.
 The existing development along the ROW, at Nos.
 5, 5a and 7 Chamberlin Street, which have views of the proposed outbuilding location consists of detached double garages and outbuildings.
 It is considered that in this instance the proposal does not detract from the streetscape or visual amenity of residents as it is consistent with the existing ROW context.